jasonfritts/AADReportingAPI/README.md

 Finally save and run this script, you should receive a login prompt and you will need to login with an Azure AD user who has permisisons to access logs.

+<font color="green">**UPDATE:**</font>
+A new script using the latest [Microsoft Graph SDK PowerShell module](https://docs.microsoft.com/en-us/powershell/microsoftgraph/overview?view=graph-powershell-beta) can also be used.
+See example at [MSGraphSDK_ExportLogs.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphSDK_ExportLogs.ps1)

 ## Download logs using AAD application credentials

 If you need to configure this script to be run in automated fashion, you can use either [MSGraphAuditsDownloadWithClientApp.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphAuditsDownloadWithClientApp.ps1) or [MSGraphSignDownloadWithClientApp.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphSignDownloadWithClientApp.ps1) depending on the type of logs you need to download.